 When I used the surname Zumstein, ArchiveGrid found 18 possibilities.

 My favorite results have a green button that says, "View the Finding Aid."
-These are particularly helpful when the collection title doesn't seem obvious as possible item to further investigate.
+These are particularly helpful when the collection title doesn't seem obvious as a possible item to investigate further.

-The William Francis Gray Swann Papers 1900-1961 collection doesn't initially seem promising, but the description indicate that he was a physicist.
-My Great-Grandfather was a Physics professor, so I think I know where this collection will lead.
+The William Francis Gray Swann Papers 1900-1961 collection doesn't initially seem promising, but the description indicates that he was a physicist.
+My Great-Grandfather was a Physics professor, so I know where this collection will lead.

 The ArchiveGird entry links to the American Philosophical Society entry for the Swam Papers.
-An assisted search (Crtl+F or Command +F) for Zumstein, rewarded me with an entry for "Zumstein, R. V. in 1927."
-This was likely a letter received by Mr. Swann from my grandfather.
+An assisted search (Crtl+F or Command +F) for Zumstein rewarded me with an entry for "Zumstein, R. V. in 1927."
+This was likely a letter Mr. Swann received from my grandfather.

 Use First Names